pcheng17/astro.petercheng.me/src/content/posts/change-the-remote-url-of-a-git-repository.md

 ---
-title: "Change the remote URL of a Git repository"
+title: Change the remote URL of a Git repository
 date: 2022-11-13T23:26:02-08:00
 description: How to change the remote URL of a git repository.
 keywords: